javers/javers.github.io/documentation/repository-examples/index.md

 <h2 id="read-changes-history">Read changes history</h2>

-Once we have some commits saved in `JaversRepository` we can fetch the list of [Changes]({{ site.javadoc_url }}index.html?org/javers/core/diff/Change.html) done on given object.
+Once we have some commits saved in `JaversRepository`, we can fetch the list of [Changes]({{ site.javadoc_url }}index.html?org/javers/core/diff/Change.html) done on a given object.

 There are three top-level types of changes:

 * [NewObject]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/NewObject.html)
-  &mdash; appears when object is committed to the JaversRepository for the first time,
+  &mdash; appears when object is committed to JaversRepository for the first time,
 * [ObjectRemoved]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/ObjectRemoved.html)
   &mdash; when object is deleted,
 * [PropertyChange]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/PropertyChange.html)
   &mdash; when object changed its state on some property.

-Then, PropertyChange has following subtypes:
+Then, PropertyChange has the following subtypes:

 * [ContainerChange]({{ site.javadoc_url }}index.html?org/javers/core/diff/changetype/container/ContainerChange.html)
   &mdash; list of changed items in Set, List or Array